yubrshen/CarND-Path-Planning-Project/design-workbook.md

 The target velocity will be computed.
 It's needed as the target speed to adjust my\_car's speed in the new trajectory generation in `trajectory_f`, when my\_car change lane.

+Experiment to make the allowed speed to have tighter condition: only when the car in front is slower, and close enough to adopt it's speed.

 It's not reasonable to expect the car to accelerate/deacceleration within one update interval.
 This might be the root cause of the car jerks too often.
 It's reasonable to assume that a car would be able to adjust the speed in a few seconds.
 I'd experiment with 5 seconds.
 I call this the planning horizon.
 I should use consistently wherever applicable.